-Dating back to the 8th century, protein-rich miso was made with fermented soya beans, and is a staple of Japanese and Asian cooking.
-It is the ultra-savoury, umami flavour of miso that gives all sorts of dishes like soups, marinades, salad and vegetable dressings, and sauces a lovely depth.
+Dating back to the 8th century, protein-rich miso was made with fermented soybeans, and is a staple of Japanese and Asian cooking.
+It is the ultra-savoury, umami flavour of miso that gives all sorts of dishes, like soups, marinades, salad dressings, and sauces a lovely depth.

 The process of making miso can take from a few months to a few years, and the time it takes makes a big difference to the end product.
 The length of fermentation time can affect the flavour, ranging from sweet and mild to salty and rich.
 The colour is a fairly good indicator of the strength in flavour.
 With a longer fermentation period, the miso will have a darker colour and a more intense flavour, while a shorter ferment results in a miso that is a lighter colour and is much sweeter.

 Other factors that the affect the colour, aroma, and flavour of miso include where it was made, the type of koji used, and the proportion of soybeans to koji.

 As well as being super tasty, miso is rich in essential minerals and is a great source of various B vitamins, vitamins E, K and folic acid.
 As a fermented food, it also provides the gut with beneficial bacteria that help us to stay healthy.

 According to the Miso Promotion Board of Japan, there are more than 1,300 kinds of miso, with different versions linked with regional Japanese cuisines, identities and flavours.
 Here is a list of the most common miso types.

 White Miso (Shiromiso)